Carter Kieboom Preview, Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is second in MLB with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Marlins has a collective 9.4 K/9, the third-best in the league.

-- The Marlins have a 4.19 team ERA that ranks 16th among all MLB pitching staffs.
+- The Marlins have the 16th-ranked team ERA across all MLB pitching staffs (4.20).

 © 2023 Data Skrive.
 All rights reserved.